BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 The Heroku add-on marketplace has a large number of data stores, from Redis and MongoDB providers, to Postgres and MySQL.

-Heroku provides three managed data services to all customers in form of Add-ons:
+Heroku provides three managed data services to all customers in the form of Add-ons:

 - [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql)
 - [Heroku Redis](https://elements.heroku.com/addons/heroku-redis)